lcsirmaz/outer/README.md

 | i &lt;ROW&gt; d &lt;VAL1&gt; &lt;VAL2&gt; | doubly dounded row: VAL1 &le; row's value &le; VAL2 |
 | i &lt;ROW&gt; s &lt;VAL&gt; | row's value is set (fixed) to equal VAL |

-here `ROW` is the row's index between 1 and the number of rows, inclusive, and `VAL` is a floating point constant.
-The form of a 'j' line is similar, it describes the variable types: free, with lower and / or upper bound, or fixed.
-The default row type is `free`, the default column type is `fixed` with value zero.
+here &lt;ROW&gt; is the row's index between 1 and the number of rows, inclusive, and &lt;VAL&gt; is a floating point constant.
+The form of a j line is similar, it describes the variable types: free, with lower and / or upper bound, or fixed.
+The default row type is free, the default column type is `fixed` with value zero.

 Elements of the constraint matrix are specified as

     a <ROW> <COL> <VAL>

-where both `ROW` and `COL` are positive integers and `VAL is a floating point constant.
+where both &lt;ROW&gtl; and &lt;COL&gt; are positive integers and &lt;VAL&gt; is a floating point constant.
-Coefficients of the `OBJ`-th objective are given as
+Coefficients of the &lt;OBJ&gt;-th objective are given as

     o <OBJ> <COL> <VAL>

-`a` and `o` lines with zero values can be omitted.
+a and o lines with zero values can be omitted.

 #### USAGE